 Children, the Law and Social Policy

 Over 300,000 adolescent girls are arrested each year in the United States, yet young women still represent an understudied and under served population in the justice system.
 As part of the Gender and Aggression Project, we followed adolescent girls on their journey through the justice system.
 This five-year prospective study of pathways through the justice system was designed to inform gender-sensitive research, policy and practice.

 Lower social cohesion among neighbors and higher crime rates contribute to higher rates of psychotic symptoms among urban children, a new study from researchers at Duke University and King’s College London finds.
-For more, read the article in Duke Today here and the Scientific American article discussing the new research here.
-Read the original […]
+For more, read the articles discussing the new research in Duke Today and the Scientific American.
+Read the original research article here: […]

 Candice Odgers, associate director of the Duke Center for Child and Family Policy, has received a Jacobs Foundation Advanced Research Fellowship for 2016.
 Odgers, associate professor of public policy, psychology and neuroscience, received one of the three Advanced Fellowships awarded for the year, drawn from a large pool of applicants from around the world.
 The […]

 January 4, 2016 This New York Times opinion piece reveals alarming rates of school-related depression and anxiety among American students.
 Nearly one in three teenagers told the American Psychological Association that stress drove them to sadness or depression — and their single biggest source of stress was school, according to the author.
 “Expectations surrounding education have […]